soderlind/all-sites-cron/readme.txt

 = 1.0.1 =
 * Initial release.

 == Frequently Asked Questions ==

 = How does the plugin work? =

-It registers a REST route (`/wp-json/all-sites-cron/v1/run`) that, when requested, dispatches non‑blocking cron spawn requests (`wp-cron.php`) to each public site.
-It uses a very short timeout and fire‑and‑forget semantics similar to core so the central request returns quickly.
+It registers a REST route (`/wp-json/all-sites-cron/v1/run`) that, when requested, dispatches non-blocking cron spawn requests (`wp-cron.php`) to each public site.
+It uses a very short timeout and fire-and-forget semantics similar to core so the central request returns quickly.

 = Why rate limiting? =